secretstartups/handbook/people-group/learning-and-development/certifications/gitlab-201/index.html.md

 ### Child Epics

 Child epics may be added to a parent epic.
-To add a child epic;
+To add a child epic:

 1. Navigate to the parent epic, click the add dropdown button
-1. Click Add an epic.
+1. Click Add an epic
 1. Type in the title
 1. Create epic

-### Video: How to Create a Child Epic:
+### Video: How to Create a Child Epic (~x minutes)

 <figure class="video_container">
   <iframe src="https://www.youtube.com/embed/2OjWGpOsBsM" frameborder="0" allowfullscreen="true"> </iframe>